derekhuangxd/CISC-499--Advanced-Undergraduate-Project/Readme.md

 ## Installation:
-First download this collection and cd to the folder:
+First download this collection and cd to the folder: (It requires you have git installed.)

 In command/terminal:
 ```